-Figure 7 Panel B shows the dynamic of participation for the duration reform.
-There are no significant differences between t = 0 and t = 6.
-From t = 6 onwards, the coefficients β_k from specification 2 become negative and significant, with the gap between the treatment and control group reaching almost 2% by t = 8.
+significant differences between t = 0 and t = 6.
+From t = 6 onwards, the coefficients $\beta_k$ from specification 2 become negative and significant, with the gap between the treatment and control group reaching almost 2% by t = 8.
 The gap in participation starts to narrow around the time of UI benefits exhaustion, suggesting that some women can go back to work when benefits end.
-While the negative effect of the reform is relatively persistent, the gap between the treatment and control group almost completely closes by t = 48.
+Overall, the negative effect of the reform is relatively persistent but the gap between the treatment and control group almost completely closes by t=48.

-Although both reforms increased the share of people giving up job protection, increasing the level of benefits has worse long-term effects in terms of participation than increasing the duration of benefits.
+Although both reforms increased the share of people giving up job protection, the evidence presented suggests increasing the level of benefits has worse long-term effects in terms of participation than increasing the duration of benefits.
 This is potentially explained by the fact that longer unemployment benefits allow mothers to search for better jobs while at the same time keeping some attachment to the labor force.

 How do these patterns translate into earnings losses?
-I estimate specification 2 using monthly gross labor earnings as dependent variable, specified in levels in order to keep the zeros from nonparticipation.
-Figure 7 Panel C and D report the evolution of the β_k coefficients normalized by the predicted earnings in the treatment group in the absence of children: $\frac{\beta_k}{E[Y{ik}|k,T=1]}$, where \tilde{Y}{ik} is the predicted outcome when omitting the contribution of the event time dummies (Kleven, Landais, and Søgaard 2019, Kleven et al. 2020).
-This normalization allows to interpret the earnings results in terms of impact on child penalties for women eligible to more generous unprotected benefits19.
+I estimate specification 2 using monthly gross labor earnings as dependent variable, specified in levels in order to keep the zeros from non-participation.
+Figure 7 Panel C and D report the evolution of the $\beta_k$ coefficients normalized by the predicted earnings in the treatment group in the absence of children: $\frac{\beta_k}{E[Y{ik}|k,T=1]}$ , where $\tilde{Y}{ik}$ is the predicted outcome when omitting the contribution of the event time dummies (Kleven, Landais, and Søgaard 2019, Kleven et al. 2020).
+This normalization allows to interpret the earnings results in terms of impact on child penalties for women eligible to more generous unemployment benefits.
 Panel C reports the results for the replacement rate reform, while Panel D reports the results for the duration reform.
 The patterns are roughly similar to those in participation.
 The replacement rate reform increased child penalties by almost 4% in t = 9.
 The gap between the treatment and control group subsequently narrows but remains stable at around 2% even four years after the end of compulsory maternity leave.
 The duration reform had an even larger impact on child penalties in the short run, with the gap between the two groups peaking around t = 24 reaching 4%, then progressively closing as UI benefits start to expire.
-Table 5 summarizes the results on labor market outcomes at t = 12, t = 24 and t = 48.
+Table 7 summarizes the results on labor market outcomes at t = 12, t = 24 and t = 48.

-Overall, it is important to note that both reforms lead to long-lasting declines in employment 19Figure A15 reports the β_k from Figure 7 without the normalization.

-and earnings, most of which occur after the UI benefits expired.
+Overall, it is important to note that both reforms lead to long-lasting declines in employment and earnings, most of which occur after the UI benefits expired.
 This result highlights the crucial role of job protection in reducing the incentive costs associated with parental leave reforms and keeping women attached to the labor force.